Mat1020/Mat1020/README.md

-# What's up? 👋 I'm Matías Taján :D
+# What's up? 👋 I'm Matías Taján.

 I’m very passionate about Computer Science, especially Machine Learning!
 I love Raspberry Pi and its community, and I’m excited to be part of it, too.
 I enjoy programming in my free time, creating cool projects, and exploring software development.
 I’m eager to learn how to build websites and develop video games.